-Part 2 - Staffing in the NHS

-Section 4 - NHS duties in relation to staffing
+Part 2 - Staffing in the NHS Section 4 - NHS Duties in Relation to Staffing

-- 15. This section makes a number of changes to the 1978 Act to introduce duties on ensuring appropriate staffing for all geographical Health Boards, and the Agency, by inserting new sections 12IA to 12IG in subsection (2).
-Subsections (3) and (4) make minor changes to the 1978 Act as a result of the new sections introduced. - 16.
-New section 12IA makes equivalent provision for the NHS to the existing staffing duty on care service providers in Regulation 15 of the Social Care and Social Work Improvement Scotland (Requirements for Care Service) Regulations 2011 (S.S.I.
-2011/210) ("the 2011 Regulations") restated by section 6 of the Bill (see paragraphs 29 to 30 below).
-It introduces a duty on all geographical Health Boards and the Agency to ensure that a sufficient number of suitably qualified and competent individuals are working at all times for two related purposes: for the health, wellbeing and safety of patients, and for the provision of high-quality care. - 17.
-In referring to individuals generally, rather than to employees of Health Boards, the drafting of section 12IA would allow for the possibility of compliance via the securing of third party agency staff (although the expectation is that this would only be done where strictly necessary, reflecting current best practice).
+19. This section makes a number of changes to the 1978 Act to introduce duties on ensuring appropriate staffing for all geographical Health Boards, and the Agency, by inserting new sections 12IA to 12IG in subsection (2).
+Subsections (3) and (4) make minor changes to the 1978 Act as a result of the new sections introduced.

+20. New section 12IA makes equivalent provision for the NHS to the existing staffing duty on care service providers in Regulation 15 of the Social Care and Social Work Improvement Scotland (Requirements for Care Service) Regulations 2011 (S.S.I.
+2011/210) ("the 2011 Regulations") - restated by section 6 of the Bill (see paragraphs 52 and 53 below).
+It introduces a duty on all geographical Health Boards and the Agency to ensure that a sufficient number of suitably gualified and competent individuals, from such a range of professional disciplines as necessary, are working at all times for two related purposes: for the health, wellbeing and safety of patients and staff, and for the provision of safe and high-quality health care and services.
+Subsection (2) lists a number of factors that Health Boards and the Agency must have regard to when determining appropriate numbers of staff - this applies to all staff groups and all types of health care, including those not covered by the common staffing method in 12IB.

+21. In referring to individuals generally, rather than to employees of Health Boards, the drafting of section 12IA would allow for the possibility of compliance via the securing of third party agency staff (although the expectation is that this would only be done where strictly necessary, reflecting current best practice).
 In contrast, the duties imposed by sections 12IB (see subsection (2)(c)(v)) and 12ID relate to employees only, as defined in section 12IG.